 Assistant Vice President and Community Affairs Officer

-In addition to his role at the St. Louis Fed, Davis teaches policy coursework to graduate students at Washington University in St. Louis.
+In addition to his role at the St. Louis Fed, he teaches policy coursework to graduate students at Washington University in St. Louis.